 In Operant Conditioning, Punishment is described as changing a stimulus to decrease the likelihood of a behavior.
 Like reinforcement, there are two types of punishment: positive and negative.

-Positive punishment is not a positive experience – it discourages the subject from repeating their behaviors through the addition of stimulus.
+Positive punishment is not a positive experience - it discourages the subject from repeating their behaviors by adding stimulus.

-In The Big Bang Theory, Sheldon and the gang try and devise a plan for them to avoid getting off-topic.
+In The Big Bang Theory, Sheldon and the gang try and devise a plan to avoid getting off-topic.
 They decide to introduce a positive punishment to discourage that behavior.

 The characters decide to put pieces of duct tape on their arms.
-When one of them gets off-topic, another person in the group would rip the duct tape of that person’s arm as a form of operant conditioning.
-The addition of that painful feeling makes their scheme a form of positive punishment.
+When one of them gets off-topic, another person in the group would rip the duct tape off that person’s arm as a form of operant conditioning.
+Adding that painful feeling makes their scheme a form of positive punishment.

 Negative punishment takes something away from the subject to help discourage behavior.
 If your parents ever took away your access to video games or toys because you were behaving badly, they were using negative punishment to discourage you from bad behavior.